 This week we talk to BJ Fogg about changing our behavior

 Dr. BJ Fogg directs the Persuasive Tech Lab at Stanford University.
-A psychologist and innovator, he devotes half of his time to industry projects.
+A behavior scientist and innovator, he devotes half of his time to industry projects.
 His work empowers people to think clearly about the psychology of persuasion — and then to convert those insights into real-world outcomes.

 BJ is the creator of the Fogg Behavioral Model, a new model of human behavior change, which guides research and design.
 Drawing on these principles, his students created Facebook Apps that motivated over 16 million user installations in 10 weeks.